BlueBrain/Search-Graph-Examples/README.md

 ## How to Use

 To use the BBS_BBG_poc notebook, first make sure to have python version at least 3.6.
+To be able to install Blue Brain Search package correctly, it is also import to set up MySQL (see [link](https://pypi .org/project/mysqlclient) for instructions to install it depending on your OS).

 Run the following commands to set everything up:

 ```bash
 python -m venv venv